cyberbotics/webots/docs/guide/tutorial-6-4-wheels-robot.md

 ### The Controller Code

-Here is the complete code of the controller detailed in the previous subsection.
+Here is the complete code of the controller developed through the previous subsection.

 %tab-component
 %tab "C"